Current Exhibition · Gstaad, Switzerland

 Lärm

 Sound installation using field recordings of Swiss factories — textile mills, bottling plants, recycling centres — slowed to near silence.
-At this velocity the recordings lose their identity as noise and become a kind of sustained, ceremonial breath.

 Work by Felix Kessler